 To be honest, it would be really easy to stay here for another year and another one after that.
 But I guess sometimes you just know when it’s time to make a change.

 Looking forward, I can’t wait to start unpacking and setting up in the new house.
 We have so much space to spread out and I can finally do some proper gardening each day, one of my favourite past times along with writing and drawing.
-That said, we move in next Sunday and fly out to Hong Kong and China on the Wednesday, so I’d say the place will be pretty messy.
+That said, we move in next Sunday and fly out to Hong Kong and China on Wednesday, so I’d say the place will be pretty messy.
 Maybe the personal post for that week will come to you from the airport?
 There’s no better feeling than just before you go on holidays, right?
 When you’re sitting in the airport like a little kid on Christmas day just waiting to get stuck into the excitement of it all.

 The new house, LGB HQ, is a peaceful space.
 You guys would love it, I’m sure.
-Our street backs onto national forest on either side, so you feel like you’re nestled into the middle of the Australia bush with big gumtrees towering overhead.
+Our street backs onto national forest on either side, so you feel like you’re nestled in the middle of the Australian bush with big gum trees towering overhead.
 I’m not the kind of person who enjoys nature in the sense of long hikes and that kind of things, but I really do love nature.
 I love to be surrounded by plants and trees, native animals and natural scents.
 I love to put my hands in the earth and dig it up, smell the water from the hose hitting the ground.
 It’s incredibly grounding, centring and peaceful and I’ve missed it a lot.